Street Child World Cup: History

-Between 12 and 22 March 2010, the participating children competed in a 7-a-side football tournament, created artworks which were subsequently exhibited in the Durban Art Gallery and at the Foundling Museum, London, and took part in a youth participation conference.
+Between 12 and 22 March 2010, the participating children competed in a 7-a-side football tournament and created artworks which were subsequently exhibited in the Durban Art Gallery and at the Foundling Museum, London, and took part in a youth participation conference.
 The outcomes of the conference were published in November 2010 as 'The Durban Declaration'.
-This emphasises street children's right to be heard, right to a home, right to protection from violence, and right to access health and education.
-Girls participating in the Street Child World Cup produced a Street Girl's Manifesto which was published as part of Plan International's 2010 'Because I am a Girl' report on the state of the world's girls.
+This emphasizes street children's right to be heard, right to a home, right to protection from violence, and right to access health and education.
+Girls participating in the Street Child World Cup produced a Street Girl's Manifesto which was published as part of Plan International's 2010 ' Because I am a Girl' report on the state of the world's girls.

 The artwork created at the event was facilitated by Momentum Arts, a Cambridge-based arts inclusion charity.
-Specialised coaching was provided by Coaching for Hope.
+Specialized coaching was provided by Coaching for Hope.

 The main overall sponsors of the event were Deloitte, and the event was known as the Deloitte Street Child World Cup.

 The football tournament was won by India, who beat Tanzania in the finals.
 The Shield was won by the Philippines team.
 Ukraine won the Fair Play award.

 The Philippine team will be managed by the Fairplay For All Foundation.